csjamesdu/myapi-integration/README.md

 # Movie World

-This project implements a web app that query from two different API providers and present the available movies as well as the best price for each movie.
+This project implements a web app that queries from two different API providers and presents the available movies as well as the best price for each movie.
-  - Angular 8 as integrated SPA
+  - Front-End: Angular 8 as integrated SPA
-  - Dotnet Core 3.1 as Backend Host
+  - Back-End: Dotnet Core 3.1 as Host Server

 ### Features

   - Query two different third party APIs with 3 retry attempts and combine the results;
   - Cache API query results with In Memory Cache mechanism provided by the platform;
-  - Write the movies list into the In Memory DB as backup after API query sucessfully;
+  - Write the movies list into the In Memory DB as backups after API query respond sucessfully;

 ### Adjustments
-- The Id of each movie is unified by cutting off the prefix.
+- The ID of each movie is unified by cutting off the prefix.
 - The poster urls are all replaced by valid resources.

 ### Run
-- Under Visual Studio 2019: Please select debugging "myapi" and run debugging
+- Under Visual Studio 2019: Please select debugging "myapi" and run debugging.
-- Under VSCode : Either Debugging or Run Without Debugging
+- Under VSCode : Either Debugging or Run Without Debugging.
+- Localhost should be automatically launched within the default browser.

 ### Development RoadMap

-#### Imeplemented as at 22/12/2019:
+#### Implemented as at 22/12/2019:
 - Query supplier APIs and get sample responses;
 - Initiate Angular Project with sample response as In Memory Data; Repo: https://github.com/csjamesdu/movie-world.git
 - Develop backend services to connect with third party APIs and process the response data